TatuLund/vaadin-create23/docs/VaadinCreate.PRD.md

 - The category management sub-view shall allow basic CRUD for categories (names, possibly other attributes) and shall emit appropriate events for the statistics view and inventory view to react to.

+- Category rows shall support inline name editing with immediate save on valid input.
+- Inline editor UX shall include:
+  - A placeholder indicating that valid values are autosaved and `Esc` cancels editing.
+  - Required-field indication for the category name.
+  - A per-row delete action.

 ## 12. About View and System Messages